SushiBanana/Etch-a-Sketch/README.md

 # Etch-a-Sketch
+Live demo of Etch-a-Sketch can be found [here](https://sushibanana.github.io/Etch-a-Sketch/)

 ![Screenshot of the Etch-a-Sketch website](https://raw.githubusercontent.com/SushiBanana/Etch-a-Sketch/main/images/websiteSc.png)

-Theres a steep learning curve when attempting this project which the Odin Project doesn't touch on (which is completely normal btw!
+There's a steep learning curve when attempting this project which the Odin Project doesn't touch on (which is completely normal btw!
 Learning is best done without spoon-feeding)
 If you're from the Odin Project and are wondering where to start here's a few things I wish I knew:

 1. You'll have to create 2 functions to append the squares to the grid.
 The functions are called `createGrid` and `createDiv`.